WCS offers three different externship programs:

-WCS’s Clinical department offers four- to eight-week externships in zoological medicine and surgery for senior veterinary students at AVMA-accredited veterinary schools.
+WCS’s Clinical department offers four- to eight-week externships in zoological medicine and surgery for senior veterinary students.
 The externships take place at the Wildlife Health Center on the grounds of the Bronx Zoo.
-Students will also participate in clinical rotations at the New York Aquarium, and the Central Park, Queens, and Prospect Park zoos.
+Students may also participate in clinical rotations at the Central Park, Queens, and Prospect Park zoos.
 Externships expose students to a variety of clinical cases including fish, amphibians, reptiles, birds, and terrestrial and marine mammals.
-The students will observe all facets of wildlife health care, including preventive medicine, daily medical and surgical care, clinical rounds, anesthesia, medical record keeping, quarantine procedures, clinical pathology interpretation, and broader captive and free-ranging population conservation issues.
-During the rotation, students are required to prepare and present a topic to the Wildlife Health Center staff.
+The students will observe all facets of wildlife health care, including preventive medicine, daily medical and surgical care, clinical rounds, anesthesia, medical record-keeping, quarantine procedures, clinical pathology interpretation, and broader captive and free-ranging population conservation issues.
+During the rotation, students may be invited to prepare and present a topic to the Wildlife Health Center staff.

-About our Clinical Veterinary Externship Program
+About Our Zoological Medicine and Surgery Veterinary Externship Program

-Veterinary Technology Student Externship
+Veterinary Technician Student Externship

-WCS’s Clinical department offers full-time, 16-week veterinary technology externships in Zoological Medicine and Surgery for senior veterinary technician students from accredited veterinary technology schools.
+WCS’s Clinical department offers full-time, 16-week veterinary technician externships in Zoological Medicine and Surgery for senior veterinary technician students from accredited veterinary technician schools.
 The primary location of the externships is the Wildlife Health Center at the Bronx Zoo.
 The externship exposes students to a great variety of clinical cases and laboratory samples from fish, amphibians, reptiles, birds, and terrestrial and marine mammals.
-Students will observe and participate in all facets of wildlife healthcare and veterinary technology—including preventive medicine, daily medical and surgical care, clinical rounds, anesthesia, medical record keeping, quarantine procedures, and clinical laboratory analysis.For more information or to submit an application, please write to:Veterinary Externship Program – Veterinary TechnologyWildlife Health CenterWildlife Conservation Society2300 Southern Blvd.Bronx, NY 10460-1099
+Students will observe and participate in all facets of wildlife healthcare and associated veterinary technical skills—including preventive medicine, daily medical and surgical care, clinical rounds, anesthesia, medical record-keeping, quarantine procedures, and clinical laboratory analysis.
+Application deadlines are July 15 (fall semester), November 15 (spring semester), and April 15 (summer semester).

 Veterinary and Vet Technician Student Externships thumbnail image photo credit: D McAloose, WCS